ingresso-group/slate/source/includes/_intro.md

 it returns the failure, a notification should be displayed to the customer and a new reservation should be made, indicating the seats may have changed.

-### Display friendly error messages during purchase
-When purchasing on the Internet, it can be very disconcerting for customers when errors occur.
-Make sure any errors are shown to the customer, with a message that their card has not been charged.

-**Representative Test:** User makes a reservation for any ticket type on event 6IF, and at purchase enters a postcode of `W5 4JJ`.<br/>
-When the customer enters a postcode of `W5 4JJ` in the address details of the purchase confirmation,<br/>
-Then the Ingresso API will generate a booking failure and return the result.
-The application should show the customer that an error occurred, the reservation was not successful and that their card has not been charged.

 ## Recommended Functionality
 In addition to basic best-available booking flow and error handling outlined above, Ingresso recommends supporting additional functionality that will